pycom/pycom-micropython-sigfox/docs/library/machine.I2C.rst

     .. class:: I2C(bus, ...)

-       Construct an I2C object on the given bus.  `bus` can only be 0.
+       Construct an I2C object on the given bus.  `bus` can only be 0, 1 or 2.
        If the bus is not given, the default one will be selected (0).
+Buses 0 and 1 use the ESP32 I2C hardware peripheral while bus 2 is implemented with a bit-banged software driver.

 .. only:: port_esp8266